-At the conclusion of each semester, faculty submit grades to the registrar for processing, after which grade reports are posted within the DCAD Student Portal.
+At the conclusion of each semester, faculty submit grades to the College LMS, Populi, after which grade reports are posted within the DCAD Populi LMS.
 Faculty are responsible for establishing the grading policy in their own classes and for announcing this policy to all students in the course.
-Grades will not be released to students who have financial holds on their records due to fees owed the College, including library fees or overdue books or to students who have incomplete health or immunization information on file with the director of student services.
+Grades will not be released to students who have financial holds on their records due to fees owed the College, including library fees or overdue books, or to students who have incomplete health or immunization information on file with the director of student services.
 Grades of Cor lower will generally not transfer to four-year colleges.

-Grades are made available on the DCAD Student Portal once the student has been cleared financially.
+transfer to four-year colleges.
+Grades are made available on the Populi once the student has been cleared financially.